Creating Good Money Habits & Sticking With Them

 During my career as a Senior Special Agent with the Department of Justice, I kept a coaster on my desk that said, “Attitude Is Everything.”
 It was my daily reminder, as I was having my morning cup of coffee, that it starts with me.
 No matter how complicated the case, how many boxes of financial records I had to review, or how many reports I had to write, my attitude was the driving force of my success.

-The same thing happens in reference to your money because it all starts with your attitude.
+The same thing happens in reference to your money.
+It all starts with your attitude.
 You get to be the driving force of your financial life.
 Let that soak in.
 You hold the power to create good money habits, which can help you transform your relationship with money.

 So start with positive money talk, post reminders around your house, or put that coaster under your coffee cup.
 Whatever works for you, start reframing the way you think about money.
 How about something like this: There is financial abundance in the world and I can tap into it.
 It is of course more than a wish, money is not going to fall from trees, but this first positive step to good money habits is totally in your control and costs nothing.